rabsiyanin/Web-Applicant/README.md

 3. Install ionic framework with: `npm install -g @ionic/cli` and `npm install @ionic/app-scripts@latest --save-dev`.

-4. Launch the server.
-Open `http://localhost:8100` in your browser or run `ionic serve`.
+4. Launch the server by running `ionic serve`.

+5. Open `http://localhost:8100` in your browser.